oblivia-simplex/Narrativity/1_markotic.md

 |  but        she follows large flocks of birds, I hear,
 |               calling my name
 |  and        pleading
-|  but        why she developed a thing for adverbs, that\'s
+|  but        why she developed a thing for adverbs, that's
 |               too rich for my blood, I want to tell you
 |  and